Applying for a New CDL in South Dakota

 You'll be judged on how well you do in these situations, including how well you merge into traffic, change lanes, handle lane positioning, and control your speed.

 You'll need to take the test in the type of vehicle you'll be driving if you get your license.
+The fee for a road test is $90not including tax.
+You will need to schedule your road test 2 business days in advance.

 - Non-Excepted Interstate